-Again, Miguel had her thinking about a time in her life that she hadn’t revisited in such a long time.
+Again, Miguel had her thinking about an era of her life that she hadn’t revisited in such a long time.
 Rarely did she go back to those days after becoming an adult.
 Things looked a lot different on replay now that she watched them through a much more experienced mind.

 “Jaddi and jaddati?
 My grandfather and my grandmother?
 Romantic stuff?”
 Even saying those words stirred up an odd mix of emotions within her.

-Miguel watched her with all the focus in the world, absorbing and cataloguing every interesting sliver of information about herself Kandy let slip.
+The Moroccan dialect was peculiar to his ears, but Miguel didn’t mind hearing it.
+He watched her with all the focus in the world, absorbing and cataloging every interesting sliver of information about herself Kandy let slip.
 Deep down, he knew he would only get so many bites at the apple when it came to asking so directly about her time with them in Spain.
 After a little while of walking, something did unearth itself in her memory causing her to smirk and smile.

 “¿Qué es, querida?”

 “He used to speak French to her.
 Try to.
 He liked to say his mouth never wanted to work right.”

 That one memory tripped another causing her to drift back into a silence he was very familiar with.
 Miguel gave her a few more seconds before sweeping his thumb across the back of her hand, which he was still holding onto.

 “Sometimes, I would hear them laugh together late at night.
 In their room.”

 Smiling out of sight behind her as they navigated their way through a thicker pocket of beachgoers, Miguel kissed above her ear.
 “You can’t let yourself forget everything.”